AppDaemon/appdaemon/docs/DASHBOARD_CREATION.rst

 -  ``title`` - the title displayed on the tile
 -  ``args`` - a list of arguments.
 -  ``skin`` - Skin to use with the new screen (for HADash URLs only)
+-  ``forward_parameters`` - a list of URL parameters that should be forwarded from the current dashboard URL to the next dashboard.
+For example, if the current dashboard was called with "&deviceid=1234&otherparameter=foo", adding "deviceid" to ``forward_parameters`` will preserve "deviceid" and discard "otherparameter=foo".
+You may add "all" to the ``forward_parameters`` to forward all parameters, except "timeout", "return", "sticky" as this can cause problems.
+If ``forward_parameters`` is not used, then only skin is preserved.

 For an arbitrary URL, Args can be anything.
 When specifying a dashboard parameter, args have the following meaning: